ifxdb/node-ifx_db/README.md

 The driver has a prebuilt binary for 64bit version of ARM, Linux and Windows, all other platform you may perform a local build.
 The current version of Informix native node driver (ifx_db@6.0.x) is being compiled with Node.js v6.11.x LTS libraries.
 The driver is expected to work node.js version 6x.

 **FYI**: Informix Client SDK 410 xC2 or above is needed the driver to connect to the database.
-Make sure Informix CSDK is configured and its environments are set by the time your try out sample.
+Make sure Informix CSDK is configured and its environments are set prior to running application.

 ## Linux Build